blackbaud/barkbaud/README.md

 ### Features:
 - The Barkbaud application starts by requesting authorization to your Blackbaud Raiser's Edge NXT data.
 - A dashboard provides a listing of dogs that are looking for a good home.
 Selecting a dog will take you to a page which lists the animal's owner and medical history.
-Biographies, owner and medical history for each animal are stored in a MongoDB database at [mongoDB](https://www.mongodb.com/).
+Biographies, owner and medical history for each animal are stored in a MongoDB database at [MongoDB](https://www.mongodb.com/).
 - Blackbaud SKY API provides access to the constituent data.
-The application then uses the API to search for a constituent and retrieve the constituent ID which is used to pair the constituent record to a dog within mongoDb.
+The application then uses the API to search for a constituent and retrieve the constituent ID which is used to pair the constituent record to a dog within MongoDB.
-- Medical history is stored as a subdocument for each dog in MongoDb.
+- Medical history is stored as a subdocument for each dog in MongoDB.
 Upon adding medical history, the user has the option of storing the information as a note on the current owner's Raiser's Edge NXT constituent record.

 ### View the [live demo](https://barkbaud.herokuapp.com)
 We've deployed Barkbaud to Heroku.
 Feel free to checkout the live demo of our application at [https://barkbaud.herokuapp.com](https://barkbaud.herokuapp.com).